Program

 Important Remarks

-• All announcement and notes related to the course will published on https://kimya.itu.edu.tr and “ninova” system.
-Students are supposed to check this web sites regularly.
+• All announcements and notes related to the course will be published on https://kimya.itu.edu.tr and the “Ninova” system.
+Students are supposed to check these websites regularly.

 • Students can attend only those classes for which they are officially enrolled.

--Exam grades will be calculated by subtracting one quarter of the number of incorrect answers from the number of correct answers.
+• In the evaluation of exam grades; - Exams will be multiple-choice. - Exam grades will be calculated by subtracting one-quarter of the number of incorrect answers from the number of correct answers.
 If the exam grade is negative, the grade will be considered as zero.

 • Students will apply to the faculty they are affiliated with to object to exam results and take excuse exams.
-They must forward the official letter they receive from the faculty to the KIM 101 coordinator.
+They must forward the official letter they receive from the faculty to the KIM 101 coordinator (Asst.
+Prof. Dr. Berkay SÜTAY, e-mail: sutay@itu.edu.tr) including their name-surname, student number, and CRN information.

 Related Files